-The Global Change Research Act of 1990 (GCRA)87 commands the President to create an interagency United States Global Change Research Program to improve understanding of "global change."
+The Global Change Research Act of 1990 (GCRA)111 commands the President to create an interagency United States Global Change Research Program to improve understanding of "global change."
 Global change is defined broadly by the GCRA to include all changes in the global environment "that may alter the capacity of the Earth to sustain life."
-Thus, the statute includes, but goes beyond, climate change.88 The Program is to be implemented by a National Global Change Research Plan, with regular scientific assessments that evaluate the findings of the Program.
-The GCRA demands that revised Research Plans be submitted to the Congress at least every three years,89 with the last one having been submitted July, 2003.
-The statute further demands that scientific assessments be submitted to the President and Congress not less often than every four years,90 with the only assessment to date submitted October, 2000.
+Thus, the statute includes, but goes beyond, climate change.112 The Program is to be implemented by a National Global Change Research Plan, with regular scientific assessments that evaluate the findings of the Program.
+The GCRA demands that revised Research Plans be submitted to the Congress at least every three years,113 with the last one having been submitted July, 2003.
+The statute further demands that scientific assessment to date submitted October, 2000.

 On these undisputed facts, the district court in Center for Biological Diversity v.
-Brennan, 2007 Westlaw 2408901 (N.D.
+Brennan, 571 F. Supp.
+2d 1105 (N.D.
 Cal.
-August 21, 2007), had little difficulty finding that the Administration had unlawfully withheld action it was required to take.
-It ordered defendants to publish a summary of the revised proposed Research Plan no later than March, 2008, with submission to Congress no later than 90 days thereafter.91 The court further ordered the scientific assessment to be produced by May, 2008.
-It should be noted in passing that the large bulk of this opinion is devoted not to the foregoing violation and remedy, but to threshold matters: standing (finding procedural rights injury and informational injury, associational standing, and Administrative Procedure Act standing) and a motion to intervene by two Members of Congress (denied).
+2007), had little difficulty finding that the Bush Administration had unlawfully withheld action it was required to take.
+It ordered defendants to publish a summary of the revised proposed Research Plan no later than March, 2008, with submission to Congress no later than 90 days thereafter.115 The court further ordered the scientific assessment to be produced by May, 2008.
+It should be noted that the great bulk of this opinion is devoted not to the foregoing violation and remedy, but to threshold matters: standing (finding procedural rights injury and informational injury, associational standing, and Administrative Procedure Act standing) and a motion to intervene by two Members of Congress (denied).